-I work with cross-functional product teams (product manager, designers, engineers) virtually week over week for 4, 6 or 12 weeks, teaching them how to adopt continuous discovery practices.
+I work with cross-functional product teams (product manager, designers, engineers) virtually week over week for 12 weeks, teaching them how to adopt continuous discovery practices.
 That includes how to adopt a regular cadence of customer interviews, rapid prototyping, and product experiments, all in service of driving product outcomes.

 We focus on two areas of skill development: